f3d-app/f3d-website/versioned_docs/version-3.2.0/placeholder.md

-# Placeholder
+# Work in progress

-This is a placeholder.
-Will be removed when documentation for 3.3 will be frozen.
+The versioned documentation will be available at 3.3 release.
+For the moment, please refer to the [Nightly decumentation](/docs/next/user/QUICKSTART)